mrlacey/VSWaterMark/README.md

 If you have any requests or suggestions, please [raise an issue](https://github.com/mrlacey/VSWaterMark/issues/new).

 If you like it, please [leave a review on the marketplace](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.WaterMark&ssr=false#review-details).

+Help the development and support of this and other extensions by [becoming a sponsor](https://github.com/sponsors/mrlacey).